 The beach at the Hyatt Regency was breathtaking.
 We loved that the lounge chairs by the beach all had umbrellas so we could keep baby in the shade and not have to worry about sun safety.
 A portable baby beach tent would have also worked well, but thankfully we already had this key baby beach essential taken care of!

 The Hyatt Regency hotel in Lake Tahoe also has a spa, complimentary yoga classes on the beach, and smores by the fire pit every night.
-I hadn’t realized how important the hotel amenities would be in enjoying our trip to Lake Tahoe with our baby, but they turned out to be a big part of what made the trip so enjoyable.
+When picking a hotel for our baby, I hadn’t realized how important the hotel amenities would be in enjoying our trip to Lake Tahoe with our baby, but they turned out to be a big part of what made the trip so enjoyable.

 As for other baby travel essentials, the hotel provided a pack and play, so we didn’t need to pack a baby travel crib.
 To get our baby sleeping on vacation, we did what many other parents do… at bedtime we turned off all the lights and then basically hid in the bathroom eating dinner.